 Once you have the pieces cut out your kids quiet time activity is ready- the faces you can make these will make your kids giggle!!

-My daughter has been playing with these Felt Faces all afternoon now.
+My daughter has been playing with these Felt Faces all week now.
 The colors and shapes here are simple and the kids love mixing and matching them to make unique faces of their choice.

 This Felt face below is my favorite though.
 There is something too cute about those big black eyes.